ansemb/dotfiles/README.md

 git add -u
 ```

-## Install existing dotfiles onto a new system
+## Install these existing dotfiles on a new system
 Ignore the dotfiles repo
 ```
 echo ".dotfiles" >> .gitignore